tbegush/Employee-Tracker/readme.md

   <h3 align="center">employee-tracker</h3>

   <p align="center">
-    A search for github repositories!
+    A CMS for managing employees and departments.
     <br />
     <a href="https://github.com/tbegush/employee-tracker"><strong>Explore the docs »</strong></a>
     <br />